 While we’re on the subject of brushing, an additional tip to improve this habit is not to rinse out the toothpaste right after you finish brushing.
 By doing so, you could be rinsing away that beneficial fluoride too early.
 Just spit out the excess toothpaste and allow time for the fluoride to absorb into your enamel.

 If you have a hard time using floss, try using an oral irrigator, which uses water to flush out food and bacterial byproducts from the surfaces of the teeth, including the areas between teeth.

 Bacteria like to collect on your tongue, too, so be sure to give it a brush after your teeth.
 A tongue scraper can also be helpful for this step.

 If you have children in your family, help them to establish good oral care habits early.
 This will help ensure that they will maintain good habits and a healthy mouth as they age.

-For more tips or assistance on keeping your teeth and gums in good condition, visit us at New Delhi Dental in Markham.
+For more tips or assistance on keeping your teeth and gums in good condition, schedule an appointment with New Delhi Dental in Markham.